-An informed customer makes the best decision for themselves.
+We believe that an informed customer makes the best decisions.

-There are a number of refrets you can view on this site to gather more information and see how it’s done by going to the Blog Everything or Repairs only blog on the menu.
-We have been doing this in business since 2008 and have done too many to list them all so there is a sample of a few of the major types, electric, acoustic and bass.
+There are a number of refrets you can view on our site to gather more information and see how it’s done.
+Please go to the Blog Everything or Repairs Only blog on the menu.
+We have been doing stainless refrets since 2008 and have done too many to list them all so there are samples of a few of the major types- electric, acoustic and bass.

-If your shop complains about tool cost with stainless go the other way.
+If your shop complains about tool cost with stainless, walk out the door.
 They clearly do not know how to work with stainless.
 Nor do they have the equipment or knowledge to cut and install it properly.
-The tool complaint is a marketing method used to justify their already too high prices and/or lack of experience with it.
+The “tool complaint” is a marketing method used to justify their already too high prices and/or lack of experience with it.

-We charge $355.00 for a normal stainless steel refret including a Graphite or Graphtech nut if it is needed and a set of 10’s.
+We charge $355.00 for a normal stainless steel refret including a Graphite or Graphtech nut if needed and a set of 10’s.
 Martin Darco are our current strings.
-Whether the guitar has binding or not the price is the same.
-We do not save the ‘nibs’ on Gibson’s or any other brands binding during a refret.
-Obviously if the guitar has out of the ordinary problems there can be additional charges.
-Like a doctor if you go for a toe nail and find out you have brain cancer it costs more if you want it fixed.
-If you are out of state shipping is additional and ranges from $15.00 to $65.00 one way depending on where you are and whether you ship just the neck or the whole guitar.
+Whether the guitar has binding or not, the price is the same.
+We do not save the ‘nibs’ on Gibsons or any other brand’s binding during a refret.
+Obviously, if the guitar has out of the ordinary problems there can be additional charges.
+If you are out of state, shipping is additional and ranges from $15.00 to $65.00 one way depending on where you are and whether you ship just the neck or the whole guitar.
 USPS is very good and FedEx and UPS are price competitive on any given day.
 Insurance should be considered.
 Maple fretboards can add to the cost if they have to be refinished.
 95% of the time they do not so don’t worry about it until you speak with us about your neck.
-If you ship the whole guitar and want a particular brand of strings we can order them at additional cost and setup the guitar with them or you can include them with the guitar and we’ll use them.
+If you ship the whole guitar and want a particular brand of strings we can order them at additional cost and setup the guitar with them or you can include yours with the guitar and we’ll use them.
 If you ship the complete guitar then a full set up is included in the cost.
 If you ship just the neck we mount the neck in our jig and adjust the truss rod and nut slots.
 So either way you are in good shape when you get the neck or the guitar back.
 We do not add additional fees to your shipping costs.
-Whatever the carriers charge is what we charge you there is no funny business going on with our shipping charges.
+What the carriers charge is what we pass on to you.
+There is no funny business going on with our shipping charges.

 Click here for info on shipping USPS You need to ship the neck with the tuners installed on it.